Avoiding driver fatigue

-Many people think fatigue is only a problem for long-distance drivers, however it is just as relevant for short-distance drives.
-People generally don't become fatigued from driving, usually they are already tired when they get behind the wheel from long hours, shift work, lack of sleep, sleep apnoea or physically demanding roles.
+Many people think fatigue is only a problem for long-distance drives, however it is just as relevant for short-distance drives.
+People generally don't become fatigued from driving.
+Usually they are already tired when they get behind the wheel from long hours, shift work, lack of sleep, sleep apnoea or physically demanding roles.

 - a lack of quality sleep

 - driving when you would normally be sleeping (overnight)

 - sleep disorders such as sleep apnoea, a sleeping condition that causes tiredness throughout the day.

 It's important to remember that you can't fight sleep.

 The only way to address fatigue is by sleeping.
 Make a choice not to drive when tired or follow these guidelines to prevent fatigue:

 - get a good night's sleep before heading off on a long trip